learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 ```

-Then we use the statsmodels function to fit our models with our response variable and design matrix.
+<div style="text-align: justify"> Then we use the statsmodels function to fit our models with our response variable and design matrix.
 The statsmodels package is unique from other languages and packages as it does not include an intercept term by default.
-This needs to be manually set.
+This needs to be manually set. </div>